 I'm pretty sure that my relaxed attitude leading up to the birth and my mindset must of been to thank for the quick birth.
 I honestly didn't have anything to do with it.
 My body just got right on with things and I let it.
 I do believe I'd conditioned my mind to let my body take over and I'm sure that's why it was so quick.

 I thought they were great at Treliske and I wasn't disappointed that I'd had her in hospital.
 It was still in the end what I thought to be a totally natural, non-traumatic birth, and she was completely alert but calm when she was born.

 I would definitely recommend yourself and hypnobirthing to people in the future.

 Astraya was diagnosed with a duodenal atresia several days later (malformation of a tube between the stomach and bowel), and was rushed to Bristol for major surgery.
 She spent the next month in hospital.
 However she made an amazing recovery and after 3 weeks of nil by mouth, took to breastfeeding straight away.
 I'm still feeding her now at 6 months."

-Transition is that point where your body knows your baby is nearly ready to descend the birth canal.
-Adrenaline-type hormones are released to bring on increasingly expulsive contractions.
+Birth is a journey.
+Different rhythms at different times.
+Transition is that point where your body prepares to push your baby down the birth canal.
+Adrenaline-type hormones are suddenly released to bring on increasingly expulsive contractions.